-The internship program is based on the principle that what students learn in the workplace can be a valuable supplement to what they learn in the classroom.
+The internship program is based upon the principle that what students learn in the workplace can be a valuable supplement to what they learn in the classroom.
 By combining work and study, students gain greater insight into each and may be better prepared for employment in their chosen careers.
-The CSES internship is designed to fit needs of the individual student, but for full credit, the student must meet minimal requirements listed below.
-In cooperation with an employer, the course will be supervised by an internship committee.
+The CSES internship is designed to fit needs of the individual student, but, for full credit, the student must meet minimal requirements listed below and the internship must have a substantive academic component to it beyond simply going to work for someone.
+In cooperation with an employer, the course will be supervised by an internship committee made up of three instructors from the CSES faculty representing Crop Science, Environmental, Soil, and Water Science, and Weed Science.